 Wine not?
 Make it an annual wine country girlfriend getaway.

-Looking for more girlfriend getaway ideas?
+Looking for more California or wine country getaway ideas?

 Share this post